jeffreyvanhees/temper/README.md

 - Run `php artisan serve`

 ### Testing
-You need phpunit installed on your locale machine for testing.
+You need phpunit installed on your local machine for testing.
 - Run `phpunit` in the console to run the tests

 ### Result